-Finding a Mentor
+Finding a mentor

-Jun 26, 2017Student Leadership Development Institute Blog
+Jun 26, 2017Student Leadership Development Institute

 By Jasmine Harmon

-This school year is quickly coming to an end with students from all over going back home to family and to work at their new or annual summer jobs.
-Walnut Hill College is closing for the summer as of July 1st, 2017 and many of the students will be working to save up money to pay bills, to have casual spending money for summer trips, and for upcoming school trips to the Bahamas and France.
+This school year is quickly coming to an end, with students from all over going back home to family and to work at their new or annual summer jobs.
+Walnut Hill College is closing for the summer as of July 1, 2017, and many of the students will be working to save up money to pay bills, to have casual spending money for summer trips, and for upcoming school trips to the Bahamas and France.
 But, should working be just clocking in and out of work daily to earn money?
 No!
 Working should also be about improving yourself, learning more about your job, and learning more about the career field you are interested in.
 One good way to do that would be by finding yourself a professional mentor.

-“Mentoring is a term generally used to describe a relationship between a less experienced individual, called a mentee or protégé, and a more experienced individual known as a mentor.”
-The length of the relationship between a mentor and mentee can vary based on the circumstances but no matter the length the mentee is always trying to learn as much as they can from their mentor.
-One of the hardest things about the mentor and mentee relationship is actually finding a mentor.
-Kerry Hannon an article contributor for the Forbes business magazine wrote an article on 12 different ways that you can find a mentor and three of the most helpful tips I would say were “ask yourself what you want in a mentor, stay clear from the formal request, and listen.”
+Mentoring is a term generally used to describe a relationship between a less experienced individual, called a mentee or protégé, and a more experienced individual known as a mentor.
+The length of the relationship between a mentor and mentee can vary based on the circumstances, but, no matter the length, the mentee is always trying to learn as much as they can from their mentor.
+One of the hardest things about the mentor-mentee relationship is actually finding a mentor.
+Kerry Hannon, an article contributor for the Forbes business magazine, wrote an article on 12 different ways that you can find a mentor, and three of the most helpful tips, I would say, are 1) ask yourself what you want in a mentor, 2) steer clear of the formal request, and 3) listen.

-Before you say I want a mentor and go out looking for the first person who says they will be your mentor, you should first stop and analyze what kind of professional mentor you want and need.
-You can start that by looking at yourself and figuring out what you need to work on and want to learn.
-Perhaps you need to pick up your speed in the kitchen; to learn a skill like that you may ask the fastest or most seasoned chef in the kitchen to teach you their organization habits for the kitchen and have them train you so that those same organization habits become your own.
+Before you say “I want a mentor” and go out looking for the first person who says they will be your mentor, you should first stop and analyze what kind of professional mentor you want and need.
+You can start by looking at yourself and figuring out what you need to work on and want to learn.
+Perhaps you need to pick up your speed in the kitchen.
+To learn a skill like that, you may ask the fastest or most seasoned chef in the kitchen to teach you their organizational habits for the kitchen and have them train you so that those same organizational habits become your own.
 Figuring out the kind of mentor you need will save you so much more time when it comes to selecting a mentor because of how detailed your needs are.